jz48/MixupExplainer/README.md

 3 means using the MixUpExplainer, support to other explainers will be added later.

-3. The folder ExplanationEvaluation is refer to [https://github.com/LarsHoldijk/RE-ParameterizedExplainerForGraphNeuralNetworks.git]
+3. This implementation is refer to [https://github.com/LarsHoldijk/RE-ParameterizedExplainerForGraphNeuralNetworks.git]